 Horses graze grass right down close to the roots.
 The growing points of the grasses in Horse Master® are lower than in normal types of grass, so they recover quickly after grazing.
 This prevents bare patches forming in the meadow where weeds could establish themselves.

 Of course you want your horse to graze safely, so watch out for any bare patches in your pasture.
 If your horse grazes in a meadow with many bare patches, it is at higher risk of sand colic.
 The highly resilient sod combined with the rapid regrowth of Horse Master® prevents this happening.

-The palatability and quality of the horse pasture is determined by the grasses sown on it.
-Horse Master® is composed of tasty and high-quality grasses such as Perennial ryegrass, Timothy, Kentucky bluegrass and Chewing fescue.
-Weed grasses, such as Rough-stalked meadow-grass, Annual bluegrass and couch grass, however, grow everywhere and have a negative effect on the quality of the meadow and the palatability of the grass.
-Horse Master®'s firm sod prevents weeds and unwanted grasses becoming established.
+The flavour and quality of a horse pasture is determined by the grasses that grow there.
+Horse Master® is a blend of delicious, high-quality grasses such as perennial ryegrass, timothy, smooth-stalked meadow grass and creeping red fescue.
+Weed grasses, such as rough-stalked meadow grass, annual meadow grass and couch grass, tend to grow everywhere and have a negative impact on the quality and taste of the meadow.
+The dense sward of Horse Master® prevents these unwanted grasses and weeds from taking hold.

-Grasses produce fructan in the spring when there are many hours of sunshine combined with cold nights.
-Fructan is a carbohydrate (a type of sugar) that is poorly processed by horse intestines.
-Horses that consume too much fructan have an increased risk of laminitis.
-The grass varieties in Horse Master® are selected for a low fructan content, they and contain at least 50 % less fructan than standard grasses.
+Grasses produce fructan in spring due to the many hours of sunshine in combination with cold nights.
+Fructan is a carbohydrate (a type of sugar) that is difficult for a horse’s digestive system to process.
+If a horse ingests too much fructan, it is at increased risk of laminitis.
+The varieties in Horse Master® were selected for their low fructan content.